Spaces of polynomial functions of bounded degrees on an embedded manifold and their duals: Zero estimate and transcendency index

 \section{Zero estimate and transcendency index}

-In this final section we see that the growth of the set of Bos-Calvi tangents of dual degree $d$ measures the transcendence of the embedding of manifold germ $X_{\BS{a}}$.
-In particular, we explain that the $D$-invariant property implies that the embedding of $X_{\BS{a}}$ has not a high index of transcendency.\\
+In this final section we recall that the growth of the space of Bos-Calvi tangents of dual degree $d$ measures the transcendence of the embedding of manifold germ $X_{\BS{a}}$.
+In particular, we explain that the $D$-invariance property of $X_{\BS{a}}$ implies that the embedding of $X_{\BS{a}}$ has not a high index of transcendency.\\